eatdust/fbfscan/README.md

-# Goscan: a film scanner
+# Fbfscan: a frame-by-frame HDR film scanner

 ---

 ### Summary

-Goscan is a python script for Raspberry Pi allowing interactive and automatic controls of a digital camera and a stepper motor to allow for frame-by-frame film scan.
-Support for "flat" exposures, High Dynamical Range (HDR), calibration... are provided. **Goscan** is built on top of **gphoto2** for controlling digital cameras and **wipistepper** for controlling stepper motors.
+Fbfscan is a python script for Raspberry Pi allowing interactive and automatic controls of a digital camera and a stepper motor to allow for frame-by-frame film scan.
+Support for "flat" exposures, High Dynamical Range (HDR), calibration... are provided. **Fbfscan** is built on top of **gphoto2** for controlling digital cameras and **wipistepper** for controlling stepper motors.